CSSE497/pathfinder/README.md

 ## About

-We are a team of students from Rose-Hulman Institute of Technology.
+We are a team of students from TRose-Hulman Institute of Technology.
 As our senior capstone project for the Computer Science department we have created Pathfinder, a "route-optimization-platform-as-a-service" (abbreviation pending).
 Check it out at [https://thepathfinder.xyz](https://thepathfinder.xyz).

 - Adam Michael <adam@ajmichael.net>
 - David Robinson <robinsdm@rose-hulman.edu>